Sharjah Art Museum: Exhibitions

 Sharjah Art Museum since its establishment, held numerous temporary exhibitions throughout the years.
 They were curated by the museum or in collaboration with other institutions.
 Some of those institutions were Cobra Museum of Modern Art in Amsterdam, TATE Britain in London, Barjeel Art Foundation in the UAE, and The Gibran Museum in Lebanon.
+It has been a pillar of the art scene in the country and region and has a dynamic expressions of Arab and international artists showcased through 300+ artworks across 64 halls.